EbonJaeger/PerWorldInventory/README.md

 Next you configure your groups in the worlds.yml file.
 The format here is groups: >> group name >> list of worlds in that group.
 Worlds in the same group will all share the same inventory and stats.

 Once you have made your desired changes, simply type /pwi reload.
-That's it!
-You're done!

-A 'default.json' file is provided in case a player goes to a world that is not found in your worlds.yml file.
-In that event, the contents of this file will be loaded, which is a blank inventory with no levels and full health.
-If you know what you are doing, you can change this to a custom setup.
-In the future, a command will be implemented to change this.
+A default inventory loadout is provided for each configured group, as well as for a server fallback, if for some reason a world isn't in any group.
+These can be set ingame by using the '/pwi setworlddefault [group]' command, where group is a configured group name, or 'default'.
+If no group is specified, it will set the loadout for the group that you are currently standing in.
+This does not require a reload.

 Conversion
 =================